 Ice Conditions for the Great Lakes

 The Great Lakes are the place in the U.S. where the U.S. Coast Guard has the most interaction with vessels in ice.
 In collaboration with the Coast Guard and others, ADAC’s project team is working to develop an ice condition index (ICECON) for the Canada-U.S. Great Lakes.
 ICECON is a decision support tool that combines vessel class information with nowcast and forecast lake ice conditions.
-Researchers plan ICECON forecasts up to 120 hours into the future, making use of circulation and ice models developed by NOAA’s Great Lakes Environmental Research Laboratory (GLERL).
+Researchers plan ICECON forecasts up to 72 hours into the future, making use of circulation and ice models developed by the Canadian WCPS-CGL (Water Cycle prediction System Coupled over the Great Lakes) Forecast.
 The models will account for Icebreaker activity and its impact on ice conditions.
 In parallel with the development of ICECON, ADAC will identify and adopt a vessel classification system to define a number of vessel classes and the ice-capability of ships in those classes (in terms of ICECON).
-The ICECON system will help the Coast Guardprovide guidance and appropriate decision support to Great Lakes marine vessels (for a given class) planning a given transit.
+The ICECON system will help the Coast Guard provide guidance and appropriate decision support to Great Lakes marine vessels (for a given class) planning a given transit.

 Dr. Jifeng Peng